 - I’m guessing maybe there could be 30 (plus or minus) titles listed for the year in younger levels, fewer in the older levels because their books are usually thicker.
 The lists might include a handful of single poems or lyrics, depending on the year.

 - The book lists I give my children for “reading comprehension and literacy” do not include books needed for research or projects in other subjects although they might be about a topic that is covered in those other subjects.

 - The book lists also don’t include the many books which our kids freely choose to read “just because”.

 For high school levels of literature studies: North Atlantic Regional High School has a great suggestion for senior English Literature – to write a response after reading each one of 12 self-chosen titles of appropriate reading level.
-We also like the idea of writing the practice test for the Ontario Secondary School Literacy Test given to public system grade 10 students (you can search online for past tests) and trying practice tests of the SAT or ACT.
+We also like the idea of writing the practice test (not necessarily the real test – you mark the practice one yourself) for the Ontario Secondary School Literacy Test given to public system grade 10 students (you can search online for past tests) and trying practice tests of the SAT or ACT.
 These can give you an idea of the average level of reading comprehension skills expected in Canada in and at the end of high school.

 These are the links to our current Literature Bundles:

 “Special Languages” or Literature Multi-media: We used Song School Latin (DVD, workbooks) one year.
 (We do not currently sell this program but can recommend it if your child/teen wants to understand some Latin roots).
 I might show something like a Beatrix Potter story on a rainy day or a portion of the original “Anne of Green Gables” or other stories which are suitable to my audience.
 (When I went to school, my grade 1 class watched a video or similar at lunch hour while we ate, I think once a week.)
 Resources vary, depending on what your interests are.